Article Badge Image

 From one of the most trusted card issuers, the American Express Rewards Checking offers its version of a checking account by allowing you to earn back some of what you spend in Membership Rewards.
 In addition to that benefit, this online checking account has no minimum balance requirements and no monthly fees.

 There is one caveat to know.
-You'll need to have an American Express personal credit card to open an account.
+You'll need an American Express personal credit card to open an account.

 If you're already an Amex customer, keep reading our Rewards Checking review to help you decide if it's right for you.